Edelin11/EdelinPortfolios/README.md

 __This is a quick description of the projects.__

 ### Horoscope:
-This is a simple page that asks you for an input and returns a value, your zodiac sign and more.
+This is a simple page that asks you for an input and returns your zodiac sign and more.

 ### Calculator:
 This is a simple web calculator with purple-pink colors.